ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 - 4/ DCSync with that TGT, the attacker impersonates the DC and invokes MS-DRSR replication to dump every credential in the domain, including the krbtgt hash (Golden Ticket material) and the Domain Administrator hash.

 The domain is fully compromised.

+### Box 7 : CA01 :

+CA01 is a Windows Server 2019 domain joined member server not a Domain Controller, just a plain machine joined to Isolate.local.
+Its sole purpose in this lab is to host Active Directory Certificate Services with the Web Enrollment role, exposing the certificate request interface at http://CA01/certsrv.

+The reason CA01 exists as a separate box rather than running ADCS directly on DC01 comes down to how ESC8 works.
+The attack coerces DC01 into authenticating outbound, then relays that authentication to the CA's Web Enrollment endpoint to request a certificate on behalf of the DC's machine account.
+If the CA lives on the same machine as the DC, Windows' built-in NTLM reflection protection detects that a machine's own credentials are being relayed back to itself and blocks it silently no error, no certificate, just a clean failure.
+The only way ESC8 succeeds is with two distinct machines on either end of the relay: one being coerced, one receiving the relayed authentication.

+CA01 is configured as an Enterprise Root CA the only CA type that integrates with Active Directory and supports AD based certificate templates like DomainController, which ESC8 specifically targets.
+One additional post-install step is required: the CA's root certificate must be manually published into AD's NTAuthCertificates store and the DC forced to refresh it, otherwise the DC won't trust certificates issued by CA01 for Kerberos PKINIT authentication, and Certipy's TGT request will fail with KDC_ERROR_CLIENT_NOT_TRUSTED even if the relay itself worked perfectly.

+CA01 is not directly attacked it's infrastructure.
+But without it, the ESC8 chain doesn't exist.

 ## Lab Build :